All bills

 What does HB26-1019 do?

-This bill requires health insurance companies in Colorado to fully cover annual kidney function screenings without charging you a copay or deductible.
-It aims to help people, especially those with high blood pressure or diabetes, catch kidney disease early when it is much cheaper and easier to treat.
+This bill requires state-regulated health insurance plans in Colorado to fully cover annual kidney function screenings without charging you a copay or deductible.
+The goal is to catch chronic kidney disease early, especially for folks with high blood pressure or diabetes, before it becomes dangerous and expensive to treat.

 What is the current status of HB26-1019?

-HB26-1019 is currently "Introduced" in the 2026 Regular Session.
-It was introduced by Rep. S. Lieder and is assigned to the Health & Human Services committee.
+HB26-1019 is currently "Signed Into Law" in the 2026 Regular Session.
+It was introduced by Sheila Lieder and is assigned to the Health & Human Services committee.

 Who sponsors HB26-1019?

-HB26-1019 is sponsored by Sheila Lieder, Jennifer Bacon, Dylan Roberts.
+HB26-1019 is sponsored by Sheila Lieder, Jennifer Bacon, Dylan Roberts, Janice Rich.

 What committee is reviewing HB26-1019?